timecapsulellc/Capsule/update_log.md

 ### 2.0.16

 * Virtual memory system implemented.
 Now Colab can run both base model and refiner model with 7.8GB RAM + 5.3GB VRAM, and it never crashes.
 * If you are lucky enough to read this line, keep in mind that ComfyUI cannot do this.
-This is very reasonable that Fooocus is more optimized because it only need to handle a fixed pipeline, but ComfyUI need to consider arbitrary pipelines.
+This is very reasonable that Capsule is more optimized because it only need to handle a fixed pipeline, but ComfyUI need to consider arbitrary pipelines.
-* But if we just consider the optimization of this fixed workload, after 2.0.16, Fooocus has become the most optimized SDXL app, outperforming ComfyUI.
+* But if we just consider the optimization of this fixed workload, after 2.0.16, Capsule has become the most optimized SDXL app, outperforming ComfyUI.

 ### 2.0.0